bastian-weber/Ct/deploy_ressources/general/readme.txt

 						Long: --filter
 						Default: ramlak
 	-n 					Optional.
 Disables CUDA.
 Long: --nocuda.
+	-c 					Optional.
+Selects the use of CPU processing when using CUDA for the reconstruction.
+						Long: --cpuPreprocessing
 	-d 0,1,..,n 		Optional.
 Sets the cuda devices that shall be used.
 Option is a list of device ids seperated by comma.
 						Long: --cudadevices